Background pattern

 If you forget to take Segluromet

-If you interrupt treatment with Segluromet
+If you stop taking Segluromet

-If you have any other questions about using this medication, ask your doctor, pharmacist, or nurse.
+If you have any other questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Lactic acidosis (very rare, may affect up to 1 in 10,000 people)
+Lactic Acidosis (very rare, may affect up to 1 in 10,000 people)

-Diabetic ketoacidosis (rare, may affect up to 1 in 1,000 people)
+Diabetic Ketoacidosis (rare, may affect up to 1 in 1,000 people)

-• increased levels of "ketone bodies" in your urine or blood
+• increase in ketone body levels in your urine or blood

 • rapid weight loss